Hi!! I’m Lindsey, and I live and garden in Zone 5/6, at the foot of the Rocky Mountains in Colorado.

 But nobody’s life is a smoothly flowing sequence of flower-studded color photographs, as we might infer from a blog.
 We are human beings living life on earth; what is beautiful and joyous and transcendent is inevitably interwoven with grief and heartache, bitter pills to swallow, matters out of our control, and unfortunate circumstances we did not choose.
 And yet we eventually see, don’t we, that having come through misfortune has a way of intensifying what is good and beautiful into something far more precious and extraordinary — not unlike sitting down to an exquisite feast after a long and terrible starvation.
 If such good can come from misfortune, I wonder, is it truly misfortune?
 Where is the line?

-The beauty feels better to look at, no doubt, and that is where my blog tends to focus.
+The beauty surely feels better to look at, and that is where my blog tends to focus.
 I think we need more reminders of what’s beautiful in this world.
 Sometimes I write about the harder stuff too though, and maybe even take some pictures of it.
-It’s all a part of life, like it or not.
+I don’t have to like it, but it is part of life.

 So you’ll find a mix of things here — recipes, homesteading how-tos, garden tips and photos, ponderings about life, frustrations of extended illness, my little giftshop of things to buy, and cat pictures of course, since this is the internet!

 Thank you for stopping by; it’s so nice to have you here.